-Do you want to write a book?
+Do you want to write a novel?
 Perhaps you feel you could, but think that you need some training first.
 Yes, that may help, but in this article I’ll share a method that you can use immediately, even if you’e a completely new writer.

 Over the years, I’ve written many books.
 I’ve come to know that starting and completing a novel or nonfiction book just means putting one word after another, and not stopping until the end.